 Another perspective is that the interpreter is an active agent or co-diagnostician, negotiating between two cultures and assisting in promoting culturally competent communication and practice [81; 244].
 In a study with 27 healthcare interpreters, the participants summarized their work as "a complex mental and social activity that went beyond linguistic transformation and included deciphering body language, establishing trust with multiple stakeholders, and brokering cultural concepts and frameworks" [203].
-As co-diagnosticians, interpreters determine what medical information is valuable, seek illnessrelated information outside of the providers questioning, and participate in the diagnostic process by identifying symptoms the provider may not have directly asked the client/patient about [244].
-In this more active role, the interpreter's behavior is also influenced by a host of extralinguistic factors, such as power imbalances, organizational expectations, professional attitudes, and personal biases, as well as cultural variables such as gender, class, religion, educational differences, and power/authority perceptions of the client/patient [81; 485].
+As co-diagnosticians, interpreters determine what medical information is valuable, seek illness-related information outside of the providers questioning, and participate in the diagnostic process by identifying symptoms the provider may not have directly asked the client/patient about [244].
+In this more active role, the interpreter's behavior is also influenced by a host of cultural variables such as gender, class, religion, educational differences, and power/ authority perceptions of the client/patient [81].
 In one study, some interpreters reported feeling that speaking out was part of their professional obligation to act as a cultural broker for the client [150].
-The downside is that interpreters may overstep their roles [161; 485].
+The downside is that interpreters may overstep their roles [161].
 Consequently, an intricate, triangular relationship develops between all three parties.
 Another factor affecting the communication process is the fact that many interpreters are not adequately trained in the art of interpretation in mental health and general health settings, as there are many technical and unfamiliar terms.
 An ideal interpreter goes beyond being merely proficient in the needed language/dialect [33].
 Interpreters who are professionally trained have covered aspects of ethics, impartiality, accuracy, and completeness [70].
 They are also well-versed in interpreting both the overt and latent content of information without changing any meanings and without interjecting their own biases and opinions [70].
-Furthermore, knowledge about cross-cultural communication and all the subtle nuances of the dynamics of communicating in a mental health or general health setting is vital [33; 485].
+Furthermore, knowledge about cross-cultural communication and all the subtle nuances of the dynamics of communicating in a mental health or general health setting is vital [33].